-Lexus NX Price and Variants: The NX SUV is available in two variants in India: the 300h Luxury and the 300h F Sport.
-While the 300h Luxury variant is priced at Rs 58.2 lakh (ex-showroom India), the 300h F Sport variant is priced at Rs 60.6 lakh (ex-showroom India).
+Lexus NX Price and Variants: The Lexus SUV is available in three variants in India: the 300h Exquisite, the 300h Luxury, and the 300h F Sport.
+They are priced at Rs 54.9 lakh, Rs 59.9 lakh and Rs 60.6 lakh, respectively (ex-showroom India).

-Lexus NX Powertrain: Lexus offers the NX SUV with a 2.5-litre petrol engine that makes 155PS of power and 210Nm of torque.
-When combined with its electric motors, the total power output goes up to 197PS.
-The engine is only offered with an automatic transmission.
+Lexus NX Powertrain: Lexus offers the NX 300h with a 2.5-litre petrol engine that puts out 155PS of power and 210Nm of torque.
+When combined with its electric motor, the total power output goes up to 197PS.
+The NX 300h SUV is offered only with an automatic transmission.

 Lexus NX Features: It comes with a variety of features including eight airbags, 8-way adjustable and ventilated front seats, LED headlamps with auto-levelling function, wireless charging, and a head-up display.

 |300h Exquisite2499 cc, Automatic, Petrol, 18.32 kmpl||Rs.54.9 Lakh*|

 |300h Luxury2499 cc, Automatic, Petrol, 18.32 kmpl||Rs.59.9 Lakh*|